Deewangi – The Drama That’s Showing Women In a New Light!

 Sultan falls for Nageen and deliberately tries to put a wedding ring on her finger upon which Nageen slaps him for being disrespectful towards her.
 Thus the situation turns topsy-turvy for Sultan as the incident was recorded and leaked on social media.
 He faces extreme disgrace and blames Nageen because he thinks she leaked the video.
 Sultan still waits for Nageen to come to him but this time, for vengeance, for the shame she brought to him.
 Sultan satisfies his ego by getting her kidnapped on the wedding day that shatter her and put her character to question in the society.
 The story becomes more interesting as Nageen runs away from her house and meets Haroon, played by Ali Abbas, a journalist who seems to be helping Nageen as the drama progresses,

-The drama is well-knitted and executed by the director Zeeshan.
+The drama is well-knit and executed by the director Zeeshan.
 This is one of the dramas which is not shot inside houses but the director has brilliantly shown three cities, Karachi, Lahore and Hyderabad, utilizing outdoor spaces.

 “It was a tough shoot.
 We shot in summers and winters also.
 Actors were very cooperative and they did really very well.
 It’s not a drama that was shot in two houses only; the outside areas were much utilized.
 I am glad to see the feedback of viewers.
 The success of the drama reflects the team’s hard work.”